A-Aljami/Zayer-App/README.md

 ## About the Application

 The app is designed to assist tourists visiting Bahrain by providing an easy-to-use map that displays key locations and events.
 Users can search for specific locations, mark their favorite spots, and get detailed information about the various events happening in the country.
 The app features a toggle between light and dark themes for accessibility and user preference.

-## Contribution

-Feel free to fork the repository, make improvements, and submit a pull request.

-1. Fork the repo
-2. Create your feature branch (`git checkout -b feature/my-feature`)
-3. Commit your changes (`git commit -m 'Add some feature'`)
-4. Push to the branch (`git push origin feature/my-feature`)
-5. Open a pull request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.